'A day in the life' - Mary explains living with OCD

 This is just the start to Mary’s day; her behaviour continues in a similar pattern throughout the day until she pauses briefly to sleep at 1am.

-Are you living with OCD?
+Are you living with Obsessive Compulsive Disorder?

 Mary has significant symptoms of OCD and like her there are millions of people in the world who, knowingly or not, are affected by the different behaviours of OCD such as: